-WEB WIDGET CHAT BOT
+WEB WIDGET CHAT BOT¶

 The Web Widget Chat Bot allows integrating Teamwire as a chat widget into any web site.
 It is composed of the following main components:

-2. a web server component, integrated within the bot for serving the web widget files and providing an interface for commands received from the widget
+), which provides the integration with the Teamwire platform - a web server component, integrated within the bot for serving the web widget files and providing an interface for commands received from the widget

-3. a main web component (in the widget/src directory), which provides the main chat UI
+- a main web component (in the

-4. a JS script (in the widget/widget-script directory) capable of injecting into the target page a chat button and an iframe container for the chat ui
+directory) capable of injecting into the target page a chat button and an iframe container for the chat ui

 The source code of this bot is not part of the Teamwire SDK Bot Examples package, but it can be downloaded here:

-Widget UI
+Widget UI¶

-In order to simplify the integration of the widget into any web site, a reference to the widget/dist/widget-script.js script should be used.
-Its source files are contained in the widget/widget-script directory.
+In order to simplify the integration of the widget into any web site, a reference to the

-Supposing the bot is running on a publicly accessible server, for example at the url http://example.com/, in order to integrate the widget in your web page you simply have to add the following reference in your HTML:
+your web page you simply have to add the following reference in your HTML:

 <script src="http://example.com/widget-script.js?key=<site-key>"></script>